 In his 1991 book Will It Liberate?: Questions About Liberation Theology, theologian and philosopher Michael Novak devoted an entire chapter to painstakingly demonstrating the ties between dependency and liberationist thinking.
 One of the quotes he uses as evidence seems proof enough of the connection.
 According to the Brazilian theologian Hugo Assmann, liberation theology would make little sense “apart from the factual judgment that the poor of Latin America suffer not from simple poverty but from oppressive structures, linked to external forces of domination.”

 In the face of such obvious equivocation – most notably, concerning whether it was possible to separate Marxist analysis from Marxism’s operating assumptions of atheism and materialism – Novak complained: “What no one clarifies is what is meant by ‘Marxist analysis.’”
 Novak went on to list seven elements in liberation theology that were present in much of the literature and decidedly Marxist in tone and content.
-These were (1) the effort of liberation theology seeks to create a new man and a new earth, (2) the espousal of a utopian sensibility, (3) the benign view of the state, (4) the failure to say anything about how wealth is created, (5) the advocacy of the abolition of private property, (6) the treatment of class struggle as a fact, and (7) the denouncement of capitalism.
-In Novak’s opinion, this worldview was not only theologically and morally wrong.
-It would result in Latin America paying a high economic and political price that would hurt the poor.
+These were (1) the effort of liberation theology seeks to create a new man and a new earth; (2) the espousal of a utopian sensibility; (3) the benign view of the state; (4) the failure to say anything about how wealth is created; (5) the advocacy of the abolition of private property; (6) the treatment of class struggle as a fact; and (7) the denouncement of capitalism.
+In Novak’s opinion, this worldview was not only theologically and morally wrong, but it would result in Latin America paying a high economic and political price that would hurt the poor.

 When he looked ahead to how Latin America ought to be transformed, Novak was categorical: “Liberation theology says that Latin America is capitalist and needs a socialist revolution.
 Latin America does need a revolution.
 But its present system is mercantilist and quasi-feudal, not capitalist, and the revolution it needs is both liberal and Catholic.”